Day 88: Pelorus River Track

 A long road and trail leads along the Pelorus River towards the Bryant and Richmond Ranges

 It was a bit cold overnight, and for the first time, the Zpacks tent I switched to for the South Island had condensation on the inside.
-This was expected, I just thought it would happen sooner.
+(This was expected, of course, I just thought it would be sooner.)

 I left the Pelorus Bridge campground around 7:30, starting a long roadwalk through farmland.
 Fortunately, there wasn’t much traffic.
 Most of the early traffic was farm vehicles, including a milk tanker.
 Later, a van went through with kayaks.
 Maybe an hour later, I passed the van on its way back to town, with the kayakers getting ready to get in the water.